• Skip to primary navigation

 • Use small zucchini as they have more flavor and do not contain too many seeds.

-• Use fresh shrimp or prawns if you can, and use whole shrimp with the head and shell on to follow this technique.
+• Use fresh shrimp or prawns if you can, and use whole shrimp with the head and shell to follow this technique.

-• For best results use good quality pasta.
+• For best results, use good quality pasta.
 I always recommend Garofalo or Rummo

 zucchini shrimp pasta on a serving dish